calyxir/calyx/README.md

  or any racket value really on a wire.
 Please don't abuse this power for bad.
  Eventually you will only be able to put a n bit number on a n bit wire.
  - Figure out the proper way to merge memory in parallel composition
- - My vizualizer currently doesn't have animated animals carrying values along the wires
+ - My visualizer currently doesn't have animated animals carrying values along the wires
  - Output sensible error messages.
 Atm I am the only person who would have any idea what errors mean.